ch-stark/argocdpoliciesblog/blog_simplified.md

-## ArgoCD and Red Hat Advanced Cluster Management-Policies: Better together
+## Argo CD and Red Hat Advanced Cluster Management-Policies: Better together

 In this blog, we are going to explore the relationship between OpenShift GitOps (Argo CD) and Red Hat Advanced Cluster Management's (RHACM's) policy framework and how they fit together.
 While RHACM is Red Hat’s solution for Kubernetes `Multi-Cluster Management` with a strong focus on Governance, OpenShift GitOps (Argo CD) is a very popular Gitops-Engine which is used by many customers and which just reached CNCF's [graduated](https://www.cncf.io/announcements/2022/12/06/the-cloud-native-computing-foundation-announces-argo-has-graduated/ ) status.